Jehoiakim in the Bible

 The Lord spoke to Jeremiah after Jehoiakim had burned the scroll containing what Jeremiah had spoken and Baruch had written down.

-Take thee again another roll, and write in it all the former words that were in the first roll, which Jehoiakim the king of Judah hath burned.
+"{Take again} for yourself another scroll and write on it all the former words that were in the first scroll which Jehoiakim, the king of Judah, has burned.

-And he did that which was evil in the eyes of the LORD, according to all that Jehoiakim had done.
+And he did that which was wicked in the eyes of Yahweh, - according to all that Jehoiakim had done.

 Thematic Bible